Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Application to drug discovery

-\paragraph{Selection rules.} We consider three types of realistic selection rules $\cS$: \begin{enumerate}[(1)] \item \emph{Covariate-dependent top-K selection}: selecting drugs with highest predicted binding affinities $\hat\mu(X_{n+j})$. \begin{enumerate}[(i)] \item Top-K selection for test data.
-When the scientist has a fixed budget of investigating $K$ drug candidates in the next phase, one may select $K$ test samples with the largest values of $\hat\mu(X_{j})$. \item Top-K selection with mixed data.
+\textbf{Selection rules.} We consider three types of realistic selection rules $\cS$: \begin{enumerate}[(1)] \item \emph{Covariate-dependent top-K selection}: selecting drugs with highest predicted binding affinities. \begin{enumerate}[(i)] \item Top-K among test data.
+When the scientist has a fixed budget of investigating $K$ drug candidates in the next phase, one may select $K$ test samples with the largest $\hat\mu(X_{n+j})$. \item Top-K among mixed data.
 When the scientist is to investigate other properties for promisingly active drug candidates in the next phase, they may select $K$ units in $\cD_\calib\cup\cD_\test$ with the highest predicted affinities. \item Calibration-referenced selection.
-The scientist may use the calibration data as reference and select test samples whose predicted activities are greater than the $K$-th highest in $\{\hat\mu(X_i)\}_{i\in \cI_\calib}$. \end{enumerate} \item \emph{Conformalized selection}.
+The scientist may use the $\cD_\calib$ as reference and select test samples whose predicted activities are greater than the $K$-th highest in $\{\hat\mu(X_i)\}_{i\in \cI_\calib}$. \end{enumerate} \item \emph{Conformal selection}.
 The scientist might also obtain a subset of active drugs while controlling the FDR below some $q\in (0,1)$.
-In this case, $\cS(\cD_\calib,\cD_\test)$ is the set of test drugs picked by Conformalized Selection in~\cite{jin2022selection} at FDR level $q\in(0,1)$. \item \emph{Selection with constraints}.
-The cost of developing a drug is a variable $C_{n+j}$, and one wants to select as many drugs with the highest predictions $\hat\mu(X_{n+j})$ as possible while ensuring the total cost is below some constant $C$, or maximize the total reward while controlling the total budget. \end{enumerate} For brevity, each selection rule is reported for one application (DPP or DTI), while we defer others to Appendix~\ref{app:experiments}.
+In this case, $\cS(\cD_\calib,\cD_\test)$ is the set of test drugs picked by Conformal Selection in~\cite{jin2022selection} at FDR level $q\in(0,1)$. \item \emph{Selection with constraints}.
+The cost of developing a drug is a variable $C_{n+j}$, and one wants to select as many drugs with the highest predictions $\hat\mu(X_{n+j})$ as possible while ensuring the total cost is below some constant $C$, or maximize the total reward while controlling the costs. \end{enumerate}